Set up test impact analysis Beta

 path: test-reports

-| Analysis must only run on the default branch.
-Once verified, remove the flags to use the defaults or see the Common setup examples section to dynamically change flags. |
+| Analysis must run on your default branch to keep impact data current.
+Once you have verified analysis on a feature branch, remove the flags to use the defaults, or see the Common Setup Examples section to dynamically change flags. |

 Commit both .circleci/test-suites.yml and .circleci/config.yml to your feature branch and push to your VCS.

-| Depending on the test runner, the first run of analysis can take a long time as every test needs to run analysis.
+| Depending on the test runner, the first run of analysis can take a long time because every test atom needs to run analysis.
 Consider temporarily increasing the job parallelism on the feature branch. |

 Once analysis has completed on the feature branch, restore the .circleci/config.yml back to its original state without the CLI flags and parallelism changes.